 FLC Course Overview

 By joining a FLC, you will have the opportunity to connect with a small group of students in regular FLC sessions and core first-year courses.
-Students in the Humanities FLC will meet at a welcome session during the first week of classes and then every week starting in September 2025.
+Students in the Humanities FLC will meet at a welcome session during the second week of classes.

 In addition to your FLC sessions, you will select two of the following Humanities courses on your FLC application: